 Stomach sleepers are like the Loch Ness Monster, sightings are rare but when encountered, you’ll either disbelieve belly-down sleepers are comfortable or you’ll be jazzed to try it yourself.

 Many say, sleeping on stomach should be avoided as it can cause back and neck pain, this is true if you’re sleeping on an inadequate mattress.
-But, sleeping face down can ease snoring, sleep apnea, and can prevent tossing and turning all night, resulting in more restful sleep.
-Sleeping face down must be performed correctly to be effective, let’s learn how.
+But, for some individuals, sleeping face down may ease snoring, sleep apnea, and can prevent tossing and turning all night.

 To sleep facing down comfortably without back or neck pain, ensure you’re sleeping on a pressure relieving mattress